Slot machine players are as superstitious as they come.

 I didn't play a lot of pinball during my youth, but for some reason I was drawn to one of a handful of pinball machines at the mall arcade in the early to mid-80s: "Space Shuttle."
 That was the only pinball game that I'd play with any regularity.

-I played my share of video games throughout my life, and never lost my love for those '80s video games.
+I played my share of video games throughout my life, and never lost my love for those '80s classics.
 When I was in St. Louis in 1994 I visited some sort of arcade museum that had playable video games from the '80s.
 It was the most amazing thing I had ever seen.
 Little did I know that 20 years later we'd be seeing "barcades" paying homage to those same machines.

 I enjoyed the sometimes simple home video games of the '80s and '90s as well.
 I'm not a modern video game player.
 I haven't bought a home video game system in more than 20 years, and I don't anticipate doing so in the next 20 years.
 My old systems have been sitting in a storage bin for years.
 I just don't have the time to enjoy them, especially since I spend too much time online obsessing about Vegas.